modera/foundation/MF-UPGRADE-3.0.md

   ModeraMJRCacheAwareClassLoaderBundle bundle at all and move its code to ModeraMjrIntegrationBundle ?)
  * Remove \Modera\SecurityBundle\DataInstallation\BCLayer and update PermissionAndCategoriesInstaller so it wouldn't use it.
+ * All methods in \Modera\FileRepositoryBundle\Intercepting\OperationInterceptorInterface must contain last argument $context.
+See changelog of a commit where this piece of text is written for more details.
+We coudln't change it in scope of 2.x version without BC break because we it is not possible to change a signature of methods defined in an interface.